isomerpages/cda-corp/_diseases-for-professionals/T to Z/Tuberculosis.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Individuals identified as having latent TB infection (LTBI) may be offered
+<p>Individuals identified as having LTBI may be offered preventive treatment
-preventive treatment to reduce their risk of developing active TB disease.</p>
+to reduce their risk of developing active TB disease; and</p>
 </li>
 <li>
 <p>People at high risk for TB exposure should be vigilant about symptoms